cloudflare/templates/worker-speedtest/README.md

 [`index.js`](https://github.com/cloudflare/worker-speedtest-template/blob/master/router.js) is the content of the Workers script.

+*Note:* when running this as your own worker, your latency measurements may differ a small amount from the [official version](https://speed.cloudflare.com).
+This is due to the fact that we rely on an internal mechanism to determine the amount of server processing time, which is then subtracted from the measurement.

 #### Wrangler

 You can use [wrangler](https://github.com/cloudflare/wrangler) to generate a new Cloudflare Workers project based on this template by running the following command from your terminal: